 Once you receive medical treatment, you are likely staring down a pile of medical bills, lost income, and other mounting expenses.
 The right accident attorney can help determine if you can hold the truck driver or trucking company liable for the accident and your injuries.
 In order for another party to be held liable, you must prove that party was negligent in some way that resulted in the accident.
 Identifying and proving negligence often requires an investigation of what caused your accident.
 Causes of truck crashes revealed through diligent investigation often include:

 - Failure to properly train or supervise drivers

 Investigating a truck accident may involve obtaining and analyzing records from the trucking company, analyzing the condition of the truck, and even enlisting the help of accident reconstruction experts.
 These investigations can be complicated and expensive, requiring the resources of a law firm that knows how to investigate devastating truck accidents.

 If you and your attorney determine that the trucking company or truck driver is responsible for your losses, you must typically file an insurance claim to request payment.
 Dealing with trucking insurance companies can be challenging and it is wise to have a skilled attorney handle all communications and review any settlement offers.
 It may also be necessary to file a personal injury lawsuit to obtain the full amount of compensation you deserve.
 Our law firm can identify when this step may be needed in your situation and bring litigation on your behalf.

-Our Savannah Truck Accident Law Firm Is Here to Help
+Our Savannah Truck Accident Lawyers at Hasner Law PC Are Here to Help

 Dealing with injuries after a truck accident is difficult enough without having to worry about your legal case and obtaining compensation to pay mounting bills.
-The truck accident attorneys at Hasner Law handle each step of the process for our clients and keep them fully informed of the status of their case and their options.
-If you would like to schedule a free consultation regarding your rights after a truck accident, please contact us online or call 912-234-2334 today.
+The truck accident attorneys at Hasner Law PC handle each step of the process for our clients and keep them fully informed of the status of their case and their options.